Financial Aid

 - Have dependents (other than your children/spouse) that live with you and receive more than half of their support from you.

-- Be an orphan or ward/dependent of the court.
+- At any time since the age 13, were you an orphan or ward/dependent of the court.

 - Be a veteran of the United States Armed Forces.